If the MailEnable administration program is producing errors or is missing components, then a new .MSC file may be required.

 The error "Cannot initialise snap-in" when starting the MailEnable administration program may be an indication of this problem.
 This error may also occur if trying to access the web administration component inside the snap-in.

-Follow these steps first if you are running version 6
+Follow these steps first if you are running version 6 or earlier of

-issue, then move onto the next set of steps below:
+then move onto the next set of steps below:

 1) Make sure that the MailEnable administration program is not running